hyzboy/MiniPack/README.md

 Notes:

-Notes:

 - `data_offset` values point into the data area that follows immediately after the info block.

-- `data_offset` values point into the data area that follows immediately after the info block.

 - Name bytes are stored using the declared name encoding; filenames are not NUL-terminated (length-prefixed).

-- Name bytes are stored using the declared name encoding; filenames are not NUL-terminated (length-prefixed).

-- Many integer fields are 32-bit and therefore limits apply (e.g. individual file size must fit in uint32).

 - Many integer fields are 32-bit and therefore limits apply (e.g. individual file size must fit in uint32).